richorama/SQLDatabaseBackup/readme.md

 ### How it works

+To create a transactionally consistent backup the utility creates a copy of your database, and then uses the Azure Backup API to copy that database to a bacpac file in Blob Storage.

 The backup process is not transactionally consistent, so the utility creates a copy of your database, and then uses the Azure backup API to copy that database to a bacpac file in Blob Storage.

 The database copy will be deleted when the utilty starts, if it already exists.